The Dolphins NRL Bid is committed to building a club that will be immersed in the SEQ community and also appeal to QLD in general.

 What is the Dolphins NRL team’s business model for ownership?

 The Dolphins NRL Bid has a model for long-term sustainability and just like the club’s current set up, the NRL entity will be community owned by the members.
 The club will also be supported by the Dolphins other entities and assets.
-These include the Dolphins Shopping Centre, Dolphins Leisure Centre, Dolphin Stadium and the 40,000+ member strong Dolphins Leagues Club.
+These include the Dolphins Shopping Centre, Dolphins Fitness & Aquatic Centre, Moreton Daily Stadium and the 40,000+ member strong Dolphins Leagues Club.
 The club will be guided by a separate Dolphins NRL club board of directors.
-The Dolphins will also ensure they have the ability to seek private investment into the club if necessary, during the bid process.

 Will the Dolphins NRL team be called the Redcliffe Dolphins and will they wear the same colours and jersey as the Redcliffe Dolphins QLD Cup team?